-Sainsbury Center for Visual Arts by Foster+Partners Architects is an inspiring public art museum at the University of East Anglia (UEA), in Norwich (United Kingdom).
+Sainsbury Center for Visual Arts by Foster and Partners Architects is an inspiring public art museum at the University of East Anglia (UEA), in Norwich (United Kingdom).
 Completed in 1978, the Sainsbury Center for Visual Arts features all the key ideas of the High Tech style that Lord Norman Foster developed in his other projects later in his career.

 Such interior spaces which can be renovated according to need, creates the possibility of future expansion and on site assembly of factory – made parts for quick and accurate construction.
 Funded by Sir Robert and Lady Sainsbury, the Center was designed to house the art collection that they donated to the University of East Anglia.
 The Sainsburys believed that, “the study of art should be an informal, pleasurable experience, not bound by the traditional enclosure of the object and viewer”.
 Resultant to that, the Sainsbury Center is not just a conventional gallery, where the emphasis is just on art in isolation.
 Instead, it integrates a number of related activities within a single, light-filled space.